ElektraInitiative/libelektra/doc/dev/hooks.md

 1. Hooks are initialized within `kdbOpen` after the contract has been processed.
 This includes loading the plugins.
 2. The appropriate hooks are called within each `kdbGet` and `kdbSet` call.
 3. Hooks are deinitialized within `kdbClose`.
 This includes unloading the plugins.

+## Additional information

+To specify the place of a hook plugin add `infos/placements = hook` to your plugins `README.md`.